Arthur Palethorpe

-Arthur Palethorpe (1854 – 23 July 1916) was a New Zealand cricketer who played for Wellington.
+Arthur Lissant Palethorpe (1854 – 23 July 1916) was a New Zealand cricketer who played for Wellington.
 Palethorpe made a single first-class appearance for the side, during the 1879–80 season, against Nelson.
 From the tailend, he failed to score a run in either innings in which he batted.

+Born in Liverpool, Palethorpe married Elizabeth Bilson in Everton in August 1875.
+He moved to New Zealand later in the 1870s.
+Under the name Arthur Lissant he was a prominent performer in the first productions of many of the Gilbert & Sullivan operettas in Australia and New Zealand.